1892 Democratic National Convention: Convention

 By the end of Harrison's term, many Americans were ready to return to Cleveland's hard money policy on the currency question.
-As Democrats convened in Chicago, Illinois from June 8–June 11, 1892, Cleveland was the frontrunner, but faced formidable opposition.
+As Democrats convened in Chicago from June 8–June 11, 1892, Cleveland was the frontrunner, but faced formidable opposition.
 He had come out against the free coinage of silver, thereby earning the enmity of Western and Southern Democrats.
-Most damaging of all was the opposition of his home state; the New York delegation, packed with Tammany men, frequently demonstrated their hostility to Cleveland's candidacy on the convention floor.
-However, Cleveland's cause was aided by his position on the tariff, his perceived electability, a strong organization, and the weakness of his rivals' candidacies.
+Cleveland's cause was aided by his position on the tariff, his perceived electability, a strong organization, and the weakness of his rivals' candidacies.